 Library The close correlation of library skills with the classroom curriculum is the primary objective for the students.
 Research work in Social Studies is emphasized.
 Students review the library classification system.
 The BWL databases are used extensively in preparation for Middle School.
 With the new design of the Lower School Library, students will have better access to the technology we use.
-We "It is an absolute perfection to know how to get the very most out of one's own individuality." -Michel de Montaigne added more laptops and Chromebooks to our library along with an additional overhead screen for teaching purposes.
+We added more laptops and Chromebooks to our library along with an additional overhead screen for teaching purposes.
 This additional technology will enhance the learning of all our students.
-The children will not go to the Library this year due to COVID-19.
-Library classes will be held in the classrooms.

-"True success is overcoming the fear of being unsuccessful." -Paul Sweeney Mathematics The Fifth Grade Singapore Math Curriculum presents math concepts in a visual format.
+Mathematics The Fifth Grade Singapore Math Curriculum presents math concepts in a visual format.
 Visual models are used to help students transition to solve problems abstractly.
 This year students will see an emphasis on problem solving, skill consolidation, and a deep understanding in preparation for algebra.
 In addition, there is a focus on fractions and proportional reasoning as well as problem solving.
 Other skills covered in Fifth Grade consist of multiplication and division with whole numbers and fractions, area and volume, ratios, decimals, graphing, probability, and angles.

 Social Studies New York State, its history and geographical significance, is the focus of the Fifth Grade Social Studies Program.
-An in-depth study of the city and state in which we live allows the children to develop an understanding of their environment and a sense of pride in their heritage.
+An indepth study of the city and state in which we live allows the children to develop an understanding of their environment and a sense of pride in their heritage.
 Special projects, research papers, readings and historical site visitations are essential to the success of this program.
 Current events and a reinforcement of geography skills will further enhance this course of study.
-The children will not go on field trips this year due to COVID-19.

 Science The Fifth Grade Science program allows students to fully explore topics in Environmental, Biological, and Physical Science.
-A weekly lab period helps to facilitate this deep immersion, as does the increased use of technology and math in lessons, homework, research, and projects.
+A weekly, extended lab period helps to facilitate this deep immersion, as does the increased use of technology and math in lessons, homework, research, and projects.
 As students prepare for Middle School they are expected to use and develop subject specific language and terms in their oral and written work.
 Fifth Grade Science begins with the second part of an intensive two-year focus on Environmental Studies.
 The first Environmental Science Unit builds off of the knowledge base students established in the Fourth Grade allowing for a specific laboratory focus on the three central topics biodiversity, conservation, and pollution.
 Biological Science units in the Fifth Grade span a focus on biomes and food chains, raptors, and photosynthesis.
+In the field of Physical Science, students learn how superstructures of bridges and skyscrapers are designed and engineered.
+This requires a review of forces and an examination of how these structures withstand the elements.
+To conclude this unit, students build their own models and test them to failure, reinforcing the concepts learned in class.